huggingface/hub-docs/docs/hub/security-sso.md

 # Single sign-on (SSO)

-With Hugging Face Hub, you have the option to implement mandatory Single Sign-On (SSO) for members of your organization.
-You can activate your SSO provider for a particular email domain (e.g., @example.com).
-Users with an email address that matches the domain must log in on huggingface.co using your SSO provider to access your organization.
+The Hugging Face Hub gives you the ability to implement mandatory Single Sign-On (SSO) for members of your organization.
+You can enable your SSO provider for a specific email domain (for example, @example.com).
+When enabled, users with an email address that matches the domain must log in to huggingface.co using your SSO provider to access your organization.

 <Tip warning={true}>
 This feature is available for Enterprise Hub. <a href="mailto:sales@huggingface.co" target="_blank">For more information, please contact our sales team</a>.